seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 ## **About**

-SwagScanner is a 3D scanning system in active development that scans an object into cyberspace.
-The user places an object on the rotating bed and is sacnned at a constant interval for a full rotation.
-The data goes through a processing pipeline and outputs a refined pointcloud.
+SwagScanner is a 3D scanning system (in active development) that scans an object into cyberspace.
+The user places an object on the rotating bed, then the object is scanned at a constant interval for a full rotation.
+The data goes through an advanced processing pipeline and outputs a refined pointcloud.
 Swag Scanner has two codebases: one in Python(inactive) and one in C++.
 This page serves as documentation of current development and information about how the scanner works.

 <details>
   <summary>Features</summary>